JohnySeven/TWatchSK/README.md

 ### Watch info
 This screen mostly shows some basic info about the watch and the software, but it does have one editable field: "Watch name".
 Tap it to bring up a keyboard and enter the name you want for the watch.
-It will be displayed above the time on the main screen, and you'll see it in the SK Server, associated with the data that is sent to the Server (watch battery status, etc.) After you change the name of the watch, you'll need to authorize its access on the SK Server.
+It will be displayed above the time on the main screen, and you'll see it in the SK Server, in the "path" of the data that is sent to the Server (watch battery status, etc.)

 BS: To Do
 - Add images, and replace the ones that are there now with some good ones from Jan.